 I’ve done a talk about the kernel community.
 It’s a hot take, but with the feedback I’ve received thus far I think it was on the spot, and started a lot of uncomfortable, but necessary discussion.
 I don’t think it’s time yet to give up on this project, even if it will take years.

 Without further ado the recording of my talk “Burning Down the Castle is on youtueb”.
 For those who prefer reading, LWN has you covered with “Too many lords, not enough stewards”.
 I think Jake Edge and Jon Corbet have done an excellent job in capturing my talk in a balanced fashion.
+I have also uploaded my slides.

 For understanding abuse dynamics I can’t recommend “Why Does He Do That?: Inside the Minds of Angry and Controlling Men” by Lundy Bancroft enough.
 All the examples are derived from a few decades of working with abusers in personal relationships, but the patterns and archetypes that Lundy Bancroft extracts transfers extremely well to any other kind of relationship, whether that’s work, family or open source communities.